slackish/knockknock/README.md

   -w, --whitelist       		include white-listed binaries -l, --list            		list all plugins
-  -j, --json            		produce output in JSON format
+  -j, --json            		produce output in JSON format -P POST, --json POST          post json results to a webserver

 The extra command line arguments are all optional, and hopefully self-explanatory.
 However, they are described here for completeness.